akjems/python-chess-independence-problem/different_apporaches.md

 ### Neural Net

 Make sure current program is correct and generate thousands of combinations with (M, N, pieces, number_of_combinations).
 Stick input and outputs into a neureal net and hope it finds a repeatedable pattern.

+### Set removal

+Just remove occupied and threatened squares from the start list.